SanushaMenon/EXPERIMENT-1/README.md

 # EXPERIMENT-1

 AIM
-To learn how to print different data types and do simple calculations in  C++.
+To learn how to print sentences and do simple calculations in  C++.

 THEORY
-C++ supports a wide variety of data types and the programmer can select the data type appropriate to the needs of the application.
-Data types specify the size and types of values to be stored.
-The data type specifies the size and type of information the variable will store:

-boolean	1 byte	Stores true or false values

-char	1 byte	Stores a single character/letter/number, or ASCII values

-int	2 or 4 bytes	Stores whole numbers, without decimals

-float	4 bytes	Stores fractional numbers, containing one or more decimals.
-Sufficient for storing 6-7 decimal digits

-double	8 bytes	Stores fractional numbers, containing one or more decimals.
-Sufficient for storing 15 decimal digits
+The cout is the standard output stream which normally prints data on standard output (which by default is the screen).
+The cout object, together with the << operator, is used to output values/print text